The short answer

 Is the Sur-Ron Ultra Bee better than the Light Bee X?

-It's more capable — about 2.5x the peak power (24.5 kW vs 10 kW), a much bigger battery, and a higher top speed — which is why it scores 89 on our board to the Light Bee X's 83.
-But it's also 65 lb heavier and $2,100 more.
+It's more capable — about 2.5x the peak power (24.5 kW vs 10 kW), a much bigger battery, and a higher top speed.
+But it lands five points ahead on our board, 94 to the Light Bee X's 89, because it's also 65 lb heavier and $2,100 more, and our Score weighs value and manageability alongside hardware — 2.5x the power buys five points.
 The Light Bee X is the better value and the better first bike for most riders; the Ultra Bee is the step-up when you want more.

 Should a beginner buy the Light Bee X or the Ultra Bee?